 Deploy Kong Mesh on Universal

-To start learning how Kong Mesh works, you run and secure a simple demo application that consists of two services:
+To start learning how Kong Mesh works, you will run and secure a simple demo application that consists of two services:

 -